Know Before You Go – Successful Vet Visits for You and Your Dog

 What to do after you get home from your dog’s exam depends on what happened during the appointment.
 If medical treatment was needed, or if your dog had a health emergency, your vet may ask you to watch for further signs or changes and possibly to call if you see changes.
 The practice will also discuss with you any medications prescribed, including administration instructions or potential side effects, and discuss the time for a follow-up visit.

-If you get home and something worries you, then be sure to call the vet’s office for help with any questions.
 It is better to call sooner rather than later, and usually better to ask questions during the regular practice office hours.

 At home, provide time and space to let your furry pal get reacquainted with his or her environment.
 Don’t rush your dog out of the carrier, but instead, let him or her come out at his or her own pace.
 Give your dog a treat and some cuddles to let him or her know that they did a good job at the vet.
 This will feel good for the both of you!